 There are videos, quotes, links to interesting documentaries, etc. elsewhere on the site as well.

-Please feel free to submit comments and your thoughts on News-Worthy items via the
+Please feel free to submit comments and your thoughts on news-worthy items / memes via the

 contact form and you might be published on here, if you so desire.

-Having lived in various places within the electorate, I have experienced a lot of the local issues at hand.
-I still would like YOU to tell ME what problems exist and suggestions you recommend - please send me an E-mail to email@example.com
+I would like YOU to tell ME what problems exist and suggestions you recommend - please send me an E-mail to email@example.com

 "Why?" and "Why bother?" are questions that I am asked on occasion.
-The truth of the matter is that I am not crazy, 'nor a particular glutton for punishment'... you can read more about 'why?' elsewhere on here.
+The truth of the matter is that I am not crazy, nor a particular 'glutton for punishment'... you can read more about why within my personal website.

 I encourage individualism and freedom of choice (so long as it is not adversely affecting other's to a great degree), and property rights.
 This is in return for individual responsibility.